DraTeots/edpm/spec_edpm.md

 1. **Initialization**
     - `edpm init` writes a minimal `plan.edpm.yaml` if none exists.
-    - For existing projects, the developer hand-edits or `edpm add`s dependencies.
+    - For existing projects, the developer hand-edits or `edpm add`s packages.

 2. **Install**
     1. EDPM reads the manifest and lock file.